nezlobnaya/Deploying-Web-Apps/README.md

 Think about which project you are most proud of up to this point that you have built from the ground up.
 For this project, you will work on deploying that project using ZEIT, and prepare it to be added to your portfolio site.

-Follow these steps for completing your project.
+Follow these steps for completing your project..

 - [ ] Send your team lead the link to your web app
 - [ ] Show them that it has been added to your portfolio